This Plastic Bag Recycling Post is Sponsored by Clover Sonoma.

 Clover Sonoma just launched the first fully renewable milk carton made of cardboard and a bioplastic sugarcane liner that’s biodegradable thereby getting rid of the plastic involved in other cartons.
 They’re basically making it easier to have less food packaging waste with no extra work on my part!
 Although, the bioplastic sugarcane liner is made of a renewable product, Clover Sonoma’s Fully Renewable Milk Carton is not compostable and still needs to be recycled.

 Despite massive changes in the food and dairy industry, Clover Sonoma has been conscious and careful about what goes into their products (and what doesn’t) for three generations.
 The 30 family farms in Northern California with which they work follow rigorous quality and animal humane standards that go above and beyond U.S. and California requirements.

-As a Certified B Corporation (B Corporations are leaders of the global movement of people using business as a force for good™ ), Clover Sonoma meets the highest standards of verified social and environmental performance, transparency, and accountability, and has some of the highest standards in the dairy industry.
+As a Certified B Corporation (find out what a B Corp is here ), Clover Sonoma meets the highest standards of verified social and environmental performance, transparency, and accountability, and has some of the highest standards in the dairy industry.
 And they’re leading the way for sustainable dairies in the US!

 So lets us individuals do our part in proper recycling and care alongside companies like Clover Sonoma doing their part…

 Most curbside recycling programs don’t accept soft-sided plastics.
 This includes plastic mailers, plastic shopping bags, ziploc bags, cling film (saran wrap), plastic air pouches, plastic zippered pouches.

 It’s best to check with your local waste management and see if they take it or not.
 You might just be lucky enough to live somewhere that accepts it all!

 Do I have to do anything to the bags?